Fort Collins Guest Rooms

 You will feel like you are in heaven in this cozy, sky-lit room.
 As one of only two guest rooms in The Lodge, you are sure to have a tranquil night’s sleep in the queen-size bed.

 Secluded in The Lodge, just a short jaunt from the main building, you will be swept away in this peaceful, beautifully lit guest room.
 You can enjoy the gas-fired, wood stove from the four-poster queen-size bed or while taking a bath in the claw-foot slipper tub.

 The Agnes Mason Giddings Room

 You are sure to find yourself right at home in this bright, distinctive Fort Collins lodging option.
-There is no going wrong with this guest room’s giant, south-facing windows, queen-size four-poster bed, and a warm, cozy fireplace.
+There is no going wrong with this guest room’s giant, south-facing windows, kind-size bed, and a warm, cozy fireplace.